 CLOCKSS provides participants with the opportunity to be more deeply involved in industry-wide efforts that are shaping the future, which helps to keep the community’s best interests at the forefront.

 CLOCKSS uses the award-winning LOCKSS system, which was invented specifically for the long-term digital preservation of scholarly content.
-CLOCKSS is the only Trusted Digital Repository to receive the highest score for technology, from the TRAC audit conducted by the Center for Research Libraries in 2014.
+CLOCKSS holds the highest score ever awarded from the TRAC audit conducted by the Center for Research Libraries and is the only Trusted Digital Repository to receive the highest score for technology.

-Triggered content is made freely available via CLOCKSS host sites to everyone who accesses it.
+Triggered content is made freely available open access to everyone.

 CLOCKSS is a tax-exempt, 501(c)3, not-for-profit charitable organization.
 Annual fees are set by the Board of Directors and are based on publishing revenues for publishers and materials budgets for libraries.
 Publishers also pay a transactional fee based on how much content they preserve in the Archive.